 And that means you’ve come to the right place.

 First of all, you need to understand that indie is not a genre, not a class, or even a type of games.
 It is rather a characteristic of the conditions for their creation.
 The gaming world is conditionally divided into:

 - Sponsored entertainment products backed by publishers and investors and created for purely commercial purposes.

-- Independent games that do not have such financial support, but that are distinguished by the freedom and courage to put the idea above the profit.
+- Independent games without such financial support, but with the freedom and courage to put the idea ahead of profit.